Welcome to the Tucson (AZ) Branch of AAUW!

 The second member of the Collegiate Club was Clara Ferrin (Bloom) who graciously opened her home for the organizational meeting held in her parlor.
 That parlor is now part of the Coronet Restaurant on Cushing Street in Tucson.

-. . . was officially recognized on Saturday, March 8.
-We will celebrated on Thursday, March 6 sharing IWD information and talking about AAUW Tucson at Pima Community College’s Downtown Campus.
+International Women’s Day was officially recognized on Saturday, March 8, 2025.
+We celebrated by sharing IWD information and talking about AAUW Tucson at Pima Community College’s Downtown Campus.

 Listening Activity